-It is recommended you consider whether you want all cameras accessing a single Network Share set up on the Snap server using the same username/password.
+You should consider whether you want all cameras accessing a single Network Share set up on the Snap server using the same username/password.
 Alternatively, you may want each camera to have a unique username and password.
-For large installations, this could become a tedious task to set up, as well as to maintain the list of usernames and passwords associated with each piece of equipment.
+For large installations, this could become a tedious task to set up, in addition to maintaining the list of usernames and passwords associated with each piece of equipment.

-Setting up a unique username and password for each camera can frustrate a potential hacker and severely limit the potential for damage, if he successfully gains access to the camera network.
-Conversely, if only a single username and password system had been employed, a successful breach would give the hacker access to all the cameras, as well as the Snap Server archive.
+Setting up a unique username and password for each camera can frustrate a potential hacker and severely limit the potential for damage, in the event he successfully gains access to the camera network.
+Conversely, if only a single username and password system had been employed, a successful breach would give the hacker access to all the cameras, as well as to the Snap Server archive.